sdlhappylin/V-Rising-Server-Docker/README.md

 #### 7. Refer to the ["V Rising Dedicated Server Instructions"](https://github.com/StunlockStudios/vrising-dedicated-server-instructions)  to modify the ServerHostSettings.json ServerGameSettings.json in Settings directory.
 ### Fork the repository and use GitHubActions
 #### 1. Fork the repository
-#### 2. New repository secrete
+#### 2. New repository secret
-Click "New repository secrete" in "YourReposeitoryPage->Settings->Security->Secrets->Actions" to create an "Actions secrets" and name CR_PAT, then set the value to your "access tokens" which you get in [Personal access tokens](https://github.com/settings/tokens).
+Click "New repository secret" in "YourReposeitoryPage->Settings->Security->Secrets->Actions" to create an "Actions secrets" and name CR_PAT, then set the value to your "access tokens" which you get in [Personal access tokens](https://github.com/settings/tokens).
-#### 3. Run docker login and then input your password
+#### 3. Run docker login and then input your password  (on your own server)
     docker login ghcr.io
 #### 4. Run docker pull
     docker pull ghcr.io/yourname/v-rising-server-docker